 From New York City to Ferguson to LA, Professor Pricilla Ocen is available to comment on the intersection of race and law enforcement.

 Loyola is offering a new Master of Science in Legal Studies for those interested in advanced legal knowledge without a law degree.
-Learn more at a Tuesday, April 7 info session.
+Register for a May 6 info session at LMU.